schism-dev/schism/docs/mesh-generation/meshing-for-compound-floods/meshing-in-SMS.md

 ## Set watershed resolution
-With the automatically-generated arcs merged into the final map (especially when there are intersections between river arcs and the land boundary), there may be many watershed polygons.
+To avoid over-refinement, most watershed polygons should have a specified mesh resolution, which can be set via the "scalar paving density" option in each polygon's attributes.

+Selecting the watershed polygons may involve much labor because many small polygons are generated after the river arcs are merged into the final map.
-Instead of manual selection, use the "select\*" map coverage to select all polygons that need "scalar paving density".
+Instead of manual selection, use the ["select\*" map coverage](#select) to select all polygons more efficiently.

 Activate the "select\*" coverage:

 ![Activate\_select](../../assets/mesh-activate-select.png)

-Select the big polygon, right click on it, and intersect it with the "merge map":
+Select the big polygon, right click on it, and click "Select intersecting objects":

 ![Intersect\_polygons](../../assets/mesh-intersect-polygons.png)

-Set the intersecting parameters as follows:
+Intersect it with "merge coverage" with the following parameters:

 ![Intersect-parameters](../../assets/mesh-intersect-parameters.png)

 It will take about 10 minutes to do the selection for the STOFS3D domain.
-Right click on the selected polygons and set the "polygon attributes" to scalar paving density:
+Right click on the selected polygons and set "mesh type" in "polygon attributes" to scalar paving density:

 ![Scalar paving](../../assets/mesh-scalar-paving.png)